The Increased Demand for Low-Rise Suburban Office Buildings (Orange County)

 Investors Are Reassessing Their Portfolios

-While the country’s economic recovery will extend through 2021, investors should consider how the withstanding impacts of COVID-19 will impact their investment portfolios.
+While the country’s economic recovery has extended through 2022, investors should consider how the withstanding impacts of COVID-19 will impact their investment portfolios.
 They should consider the pros and cons of their investment strategy to determine what their next best step is.

 For example, those hosting a collection of Class A office buildings in urban areas may want to consider diversifying their portfolio.
 In contrast, those with assets in suburban areas may wish to consider how they can financially benefit under the given circumstances.

 Whatever your position, the reality is that the market has shifted.
-The ten-year bull market that Orange County investors have been privy to may be changing.
 Those with commercial real estate assets should consider assessing their position to determine what their action plan is moving forward.